Gzh0821/pvzg_site/src/en/guide/mod/format.md

 ### PlantProps.json

-The PlantProps.json file contains gameplay attributes of plants.
+The PlantProps.json file contains gameplay properties of plants.

 Each item in the `objects` array includes `aliases`, `objclass`, and `objdata`, just like in `PlantAlmanac.json`.